rudrakumarme/best-mobile-theme-opencart/README.md

 # Best Mobile Theme Lite (BMT) for OpenCart

 BMT is a revolutionary mobile theme for OpenCart, designed to offer the best possible user experience on mobile devices.
-With 5,000+ downloads on the OpenCart marketplace, BMT adapts your eCommerce store to mobile, providing an app-like experience without the need for a subdomain or redirection.
+With 5,000+ downloads on the OpenCart marketplace[https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=35163], BMT adapts your eCommerce store to mobile, providing an app-like experience without the need for a subdomain or redirection.

 ## Features